MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

-- Sequence by gpt
-  - 🔴 Implement CI/CD using GitHub Actions
-  - 🔴 Configure SonarQube to Show Test Coverage in the Quality Gate
-- 🔴 Test server and CI/CD to be setup with continuous testing
-- npm run dev gives warning
+- 🔴 npm run dev gives warning
   - ⚠ Invalid next.config.js options detected:
   - ⚠ Unrecognized key(s) in object: 'swcMinify'
+- 🔴 Test server and CI/CD to be setup with continuous testing

 - 🔴 All unit tests

 - external links in markdown should open in new tab